-Components of the atmosphere absorb, reflect and scatter the incoming solar radiation resulting in a reduction of the shortwave radiation reaching the surface.
-Solar radiation is absorbed by gases (O_2 , O_3 , H_2O , CO_2 , CH_4 , N_2O ; Oke 1987) but also affected by high concentrations of atmospheric aerosols causing solar dimming (reduced atmospheric transmissivity and visibility) which significantly influences the receipt of solar radiation at the surface (Qian et al. 2006; Wang et al. 2012a; Wild 2012; Ding et al. 2013; Jiang et al. 2013; Nie et al. 2014).
-Incoming longwave radiation flux (L{\downarrow}) also is influenced by cloud cover, cloud type, greenhouse gases and aerosols (Wang et al. 2013).
-In land surface models it is more difficult to estimate L{\downarrow} than K{\uparrow} , due to the complex variability of cloud (cloud fraction, type and height) and atmospheric aerosols (Offerle et al. 2003).
+Solar radiation is absorbed by gases $(O_2, O_3, H_2O, CO_2, H_2O, H_2O$ CH4, and N2O; Oke 1987) but also is affected by high concentrations of atmospheric aerosols causing solar dimming (reduced atmospheric transmissivity and visibility), which significantly influences the receipt of solar radiation at the surface (Qian et al. 2006; Wang et al. 2012b; Wild 2012; Ding et al. 2013; Jiang et al. 2013; Nie et al. 2014).
+Incoming longwave radiation flux (L{\perp}) also is influenced by cloud cover, cloud type, greenhouse gases, and aerosols (Wang and Dickinson 2013).
+In land surface models it is more difficult to estimate L{\perp} than K{\uparrow} because of the complex variability of cloud (cloud fraction, type, and height) and atmospheric aerosols (Offerle et al. 2003).
 Tall buildings in cities trap radiation, thereby reducing both the effective albedo and the outgoing longwave radiation.
 This is a primary cause of the urban heat island effect (Oke 1982; Kondo et al. 2001).

-Although direct measurements of the four components of the net all-wave radiation (Eq.
-1) in urban areas are needed for a wide range of applications, there are still remarkably few long term measurements.
-Observations in cities are challenging because of complex urban surface-sensor-sun relations (Soux et al. 2004), the wide range of surface materials (Kotthaus et al. 2014) and their arrangements (e.g. Kotthaus and Grimmond 2014a, b), and logistical factors involved in siting equipment (Offerle et al. 2003).
-In densely-built up cities with many tall buildings, the radiometer sensor height needs to be approximately 2.5 times that of the mean building height to measure representative local scale radiation fluxes (Offerle et al. 2003; Roberts 2010).
+Although direct measurements of the four components of the net all-wave radiation [Eq.
+(1)] in urban areas are needed for a wide range of applications, there are still remarkably few long-term measurements.
+Observations in cities are challenging because of complex urban surface-sensor-sun relations (Soux et al. 2004), the wide range of surface materials (Kotthaus et al. 2014) and their arrangements (e.g., Kotthaus and Grimmond 2014a,b), and logistical factors involved in siting equipment (Offerle et al. 2003).
+In densely built up cities with many tall buildings, the radiometer sensor height needs to be approximately 2.5 times that of the mean building height to measure representative localscale radiation fluxes (Offerle et al. 2003; Roberts 2010).

-Despite these complexities and challenges a relatively small number of urban field studies of surface radiation exist.
-However, these have done much to enhance the understanding of the processes of the urban radiation budget (e.g. Grimmond et al. 1996; Christen and Vogt 2004; Moriwaki and Kanda 2004; Miao et al. 2012; Ward et al. 2013).
-Most urban measurements have been conducted over relatively low-rise buildings (suburban sites) with little analysis of temporal variations of the radiation fluxes and their controls (exceptions include Schmid et al. 1991; Kotthaus and Grimmond 2014a, b).
+Despite these complexities and challenges, a relatively small number of urban field studies of surface radiation exist.
+However, these have done much to enhance the understanding of the processes of the urban radiation budget (e.g., Grimmond et al. 1996; Christen and Vogt 2004; Moriwaki and Kanda 2004; Miao et al. 2012; Ward et al. 2013).
+Most urban measurements have been conducted over relatively low-rise buildings (suburban sites) with little analysis of temporal variations of the radiation fluxes and their controls [exceptions include Schmid et al. (1991) and Kotthaus and Grimmond (2014a,b)].
 Some studies include observations of radiation to help explain other processes.
 For example, the primary focus of Moriwaki and Kanda's (2004) was the turbulent heat flux partitioning (sensible and latent heat flux) in a residential area of Tokyo (mean building height: 7.3 m), with net radiation fluxes mentioned only as a driver of these processes.
-The mean diurnal patterns of the four components of radiation are reported only for two months (July, December).
+The mean diurnal patterns of the four components of radiation are reported only for two months (July and December).

 In East Asia, ground-based radiation observations remain minimal.
-In China, for example, the focus has been on natural surfaces, such as the Tibet plateau and Gobi Desert (Wang et al. 2005; Wang et al. 2008; Li et al. 2010; Zhang et al. 2013).
-In Beijing, Miao et al. (2012) report measurements from the 325 m tower, but these have not yet been published in detail.
+In China, for example, the focus has been on natural surfaces, such as the Tibetan Plateau and Gobi Desert (Wang et al. 2005; Wang et al. 2008; Li et al. 2010; Zhang et al. 2013).
+In Beijing, Miao et al. (2012) report measurements from the 325-m tower, but these have not yet been published in detail.
 To our knowledge, the radiation measurements presented here are the only full year study conducted in a central business district in China.